Melissa Morman, President

 Mary has always been interested in practicing in nature.
 She lived for five years in an off-the-grid cabin near Pecos, where she was first introduced to meditation.

-Jessica Denison, Operations Director
+Jessica Denison, Executive Director

 Originally from Upstate New York, Jessica has called Durango home for over thirteen years.
 Before joining Vallecitos, she was an integral part of a local, veteran-owned small business, Chinook Medical Gear, as its chief operating officer.
 The company proudly provides life-saving medical supplies to our country’s military, law enforcement and first responders.